Hong Kong–Maldives relations: Modern relations

-Maldivian Honorary Consulate in Hong Kong in Kowloon is the official representation of the Maldives in Hong Kong.
+The Maldivian Honorary Consulate in Hong Kong in Kowloon is the official representation of the Maldives in Hong Kong.

 Free trade agreements were negotiated between the two in 2016.
 The agreements between the two nations include several elements, such as (a) elimination or reduction of tariffs, (b) liberalisation of non-tariff barriers, (c) flexible disciplines on rules of origin which would facilitate bilateral trade, (d) customs facilitation procedures, (e) liberalisation as well as promotion and protection of investment;

 (f) liberalisation of trade in services, and (g) the legal and institutional arrangement and dispute settlement mechanism for the Free Trade Agreements.

 Both coexist as independent member in many economic and cultural international organizations, for example, the World Trade Organization.
 The relations between the two have a focus on economic, social and cultural aspects because Hong Kong is restricted by Hong Kong Basic Law from concluding military agreements with foreign countries.